1. How can I apply for an Australian visa or Australian citizenship?

 - Visa Grant Number – You can find this on your visa grant notification.

-If you cannot find your Departmental reference number or you no longer have your visa grant notification, complete the Request for Reference Number Form.
+If you cannot find your visa grant number, complete the Request for Reference Number Form.
 We will email you the number which you can then use to login to Visa Entitlement Verification Online (VEVO) to view your visa details.

 You must notify us if your passport details change because your Australian visa details are linked to your passport.
 After you have submitted your visa application, depending on the type of change, you may be able to use your ImmiAccount to update your passport details online.
 You may also complete Form 929 Change of Address and/or Passport Details and send the signed and completed form by email to: [email protected]

-Australian citizens and permanent residents of Australia may request for International Movement Records (IMR) by sending the documents listed below by email to: email@example.com
+Australian citizens and permanent residents of Australia may request International Movement Records (IMR) by sending the documents listed below via email to: [email protected]

 - Completed Form 1359 Request for International Movement Records